White Africans of European ancestry: Portuguese in Africa

 Most Portuguese colonists were forced to return to Portugal (the retornados) as the country's African possessions gained independence in the mid-1970s, while others moved south to South Africa, which now has the largest Portuguese-African population (who between 50 and 80% came from Madeira), and to Brazil.
-When Mozambican Civil War (1977–1992) began suddenly, large numbers of both Portuguese-born colonists and Mozambican-born colonists of Portuguese blood went out again.
+When the Mozambican Civil War (1977–1992) began suddenly, large numbers of both Portuguese-born colonists and Mozambican-born colonists of Portuguese blood went out again.

 However, after the war in Mozambique, more Portuguese colonists returned and the newer ones settled Mozambique while White Brazilians, especially those of Portuguese descent, moved to Mozambique to work as aid workers and investors and have adopted Mozambique as their home.
 It is estimated the population of Portuguese people in Mozambique has increased to over 20,000 since the peace settlement of Mozambique in 1992.
 Notable demographics of Portuguese Mozambicans could be found in cities like Maputo, Beira, and Nampula with Maputo accumulating the highest percentage.
+82,593 Portuguese Mozambicans live in Mozambique as of 2012.

 In recent years, some Portuguese have migrated to Angola for economic reasons, mainly the country's recent economic boom.
 In 2008, Angola was the preferred destination for Portuguese migrants in Africa.
 300,000 white people with Portuguese heritage currently live in Angola.
-3% of the population of Angola, 1 million people, are mixed race, half white and half black.
-4% of the population of Angola is white or half white.
+500,000 are mixed race, half white and half black.
 The majority of Angolan whites live in Luanda, the capital of Angola.
-They represent 260,000 from the 2.5 million inhabitants (over 10%) of Luanda.
+They represent 260,000 from the 2.5 million inhabitants or over 10% of Luanda.

 Portuguese South Africans

 South Africa largely featured two Portuguese waves of immigration, one was a constant but small flow of Portuguese from Madeira and Portugal itself, while the second was ethnic Portuguese fleeing from Angola and Mozambique after their respective independences.
 The reason behind the immigration of Madeirans to South Africa was both a political and economic one.
 After 1950, prime minister Hendrik Verwoerd encouraged immigration from Protestant northern Europeans, such as his own ethnic group the Dutch, to bolster the white population.
 He later began to approve immigration policies also favouring Southern Europeans, including Madeirans, who were facing high unemployment rates.
 Many Madeirans and other Portuguese who immigrated were at first isolated from other white populations due to their differences, such as the fact that few could speak English or Afrikaans and were Roman Catholic.
 Eventually they ended up setting up businesses in Johannesburg or coastal fisheries, and a substantial number intermarried with other white South African groups.

 One known Portuguese South African creation was the restaurant chain Nando's, created in 1987, which incorporated influences from former Portuguese colonists from Mozambique, many of whom had settled on the south-eastern side of Johannesburg, after Mozambique's independence in 1975.
-Currently there's a 300,000-strong Portuguese community in South Africa.
+There is currently a 300,000-strong Portuguese community in South Africa.